madlambda/nash/README.md

 root        23  0.0  0.0  34436  3056 pts/4    R+   17:34   0:00 ps aux
 ```

-Everything except the `rfork` is like a dumb shell.
+Everything except the `rfork` is like a common shell.
 Rfork will spawn a
 new process with the namespace flags and executes the commands inside
 the block on this namespace.
 It has the form: